AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 decides if the type is boxed as value or as pointer.
 In both cases, the chosen type is used, no matter if a pointer to the type a value is passed.
 \note
-  In the case that value boxing is chose and \c nullptr is boxed, the internal memory of the box (introduced in detail in the next chapter) is set to zero values.
+  In the case that value boxing is chosen and \c nullptr is boxed, the internal memory of the box (introduced in detail in the next chapter) is set to zero values.

 A question now is: what types do fit in?
 The answer is quite simple.
 On a 64-bit platform,